nhm-herpetology/genomic-disparity/README.md

 ![Genomic-disparity](https://github.com/nhm-herpetology/Genomic-disparity/blob/main/Genomic-disparity.jpg)

+Mohan, A.V., Goswami, A., Streicher J.W.
+2024.
+Landmark-based estimates of genomic disparity.

 # A landmark-based approach for exploring chromosome architecture

 This protocol was developed as part of the ULTRAMOD project https://github.com/AshwiniVM/ULTRAMOD